KLS-Gogte-Institute-of-Technology-bgm/LibraryManagementSystem_VISHWANATH_2GI18CS188/README.md

 ### Steps to run the project:

+1) At first go to Display settings of your computer and change the Display resolution to 1366 * 768.
-1) Unzip the LibraryManagementSystem.zip file to desktop.
+2) Now Unzip the LibraryManagementSystem.zip file to desktop.
-2) Now double click on LibraryManagementSystem_ONLINE_DB.jar file
+3) Now double click on LibraryManagementSystem_ONLINE_DB.jar file
-3) Now the program will ask for login details.
+4) Now the program will ask for login details.
    Login details are given as below:

    ### Login ID : KLS_GIT

    ### Password : GIT123

- 4) Now you are ready to go.
+ 5) Now you are ready to go.
 All the resources like images are given inside the zip file.

     Thank you